yiq213/youtube-and-video/src/video-intelligence-streamlit/README.md

   --tag "$REGION-docker.pkg.dev/$PROJECT_ID/$REPO/$SERVICE_NAME:$VERSION"
 ```

-To deploy to Cloud Run:
+### Deploy to Cloud Run

+Public service with no authentication:

 ```bash
 # Deploy to Cloud Run - this takes a couple of minutes